MutualConviction/MutualConviction/README.md

 ###

 <p align="left">I'm a 19 year old developer from the north of Scotland.
-I primarily code in Delphi and Lua, although I also occasionally use Kotlin and Nim.</p>
+I primarily code in Delphi and Lua, although I also occasionally use Kotlin and Nim.
+I'm currently working on SDWL, a simple windowing library for Delphi.</p>

 ###